AdamScott2021/Data-Analyst-Job-Skills-Analysis/README.md

 ### --Closing Thoughts--

 I want to thank Luke Barousse for putting together such an informative and helpful course.
 It enabled me to be able to excel.
-Id highly recommend anyone to check him out at www.lukebarousse.com, This was fun and i thank you greatly for the experience.
+Id highly recommend anyone to check him out at www.lukebarousse.com, This was fun and I thank you greatly for the experience.

 To some, Data Analysis may seem boring and mundane.
 When you have a question that you just cant stop thinking about it's imperative to understand that with a bit of data you can likely find online, critical thinking, and a determination to power through a learning curve, you can actually find some extremely valuable insights and experience.
 Data is Beautiful, truly.
 It's literally the most powerful and priceless commodity we have in our current society and most people take it for granted.
 I would encourage anyone to explore this field at least a little bit, you might find the answer to questions you're looking for and better yet, answers to questions you didn't even know you wanted to ask.
 Thanks for reading, Random Human.